Discord's permission system

 The prime example for implicit permissions is

 VIEW_CHANNEL.
 If this flag is missing in the final permissions, you can't do anything on that channel.
-Makes sense, right?
+It makes sense, right?
 If you can't view the channel, you can't read or send messages in it, set the topic, or change its name.
 The library does not handle implicit permissions for you, so understanding how the system works is vital for you as a bot developer.

 SEND_MESSAGES (more on how to achieve this here).
-The check passes, but you still can't actually send the message and are greeted with
+The check passes, but you still can't send the message and are greeted with

 DiscordAPIError: Missing Access.

-This means your bot is missing
+This error means your bot is missing

 VIEW_CHANNEL, and as such, can't send messages either.

-One possible scenario causing this: the channel has permission overwrites for the default role @everyone to grant
+One possible scenario causing this: the channel has permission overwrites for the default role

 SEND_MESSAGES so everyone who can see the channel can also write in it, but at the same time has an overwrite to deny